-Ulcerative Colitis (UC) of any severity or distribution is disqualifying for all flying classes, groundbased operators, and other special duty operators as well as for retention.
-Included in this diagnosis are proctitis, disease limited to the left side of the colon, and extensive (pancolonic) disease.
-Aeromedical waiver is usually not recommended for untrained personnel.
-Factors considered when assessing suitability for aeromedical waiver include the severity of disease at diagnosis, evidence of clinical and endoscopic remission, whether treatment and monitoring are appropriate in the context of nationally or internationally recognized guidelines, the risk associated with specific medication(s), the individual service member's tolerance of the medication(s) and adherence to therapy, and the cumulative risk of all associated complications and/or extra-intestinal manifestations.
-Individuals not on an appropriate treatment regimen will not be considered waivereligible.
-Waiver can be considered once an aviator is in disease remission on a stable, aeromedically-approved medication regimen, without adverse effects.
-Use of any medication not included on the career field-specific approved medication list is independently disqualifying and will be considered on a case-by-case basis.
+Ulcerative Colitis (UC) of any severity or distribution is disqualifying for all flying class, GBO, ATC, OSF, and SWA duties, as well as for retention.
+In other words, isolated proctitis, UC that is limited to the left side of the colon, as well as extensive or pancolonic disease are all equally disqualifying.
+It is unlikely for untrained personnel to be considered for waiver eligibility for aviation or operational duties.
+For trained personnel, factors considered when assessing suitability for waiver include, but are not limited to, the severity of the disease at time of diagnosis, whether there is evidence of clinical and endoscopic remission, whether treatment and monitoring are appropriate in the context of nationally or internationally recognized guidelines, the individual service member's adherence to clinically indicated therapy, the individual's tolerance of treatment, the unique risks associated with the specific maintenance medication(s) utilized, and the cumulative risk of all associated complications and/or extra-intestinal disease manifestations.

+Waiver may be considered once a service member is in disease remission on a stable, career field-approved medication regimen, without adverse effects.
+Individuals who are not adherent to an appropriate treatment regimen will not be considered waiver-eligible.
+Use of any medication not included on the career field-approved medication list is independently disqualifying and will be reviewed on a case-by-case basis.